Interpol vs CIA: Difference and Comparison

 What is Interpol?

-The International Criminal Police Organization is generally known as Interpol.
+The International Criminal Police Organization is known as Interpol.
 During the first International Criminal Police Congress (1914), Interpol was conceived, which brought approximately 24 countries’ officials to discuss cooperation in law enforcement.

 In September 1923, it was founded as the ICPC or International Criminal Police Commission.
 Throughout the 1930s, it adopted several of its current duties.